Challenge Info

 Let’s give a quick summary, just to simplify:

-is defined to find and print the larger of two numbers entered by the user (us) is defined -- HOWEVER… only
+decode_secretis defined, it decodesbezos_cc_secretchoose_greatestis defined to find and print the larger of two numbers entered by the user (us) is defined -- HOWEVER… only

-is called
+choose_greatestis called

 The solution

 So, the code already gives us our solution, but it isn’t called.
-Instead, only choose_greatest
+Instead, only choose_greatest is called.
+Why is this?

 Simple, it’s a red herring: